Seizure Smart at School and Childcare

 Goals: Reduce fear if the children see a classmate, teacher, or someone in their community have a seizure.
 Create a more accepting environment for people with epilepsy in the classroom.

-Seizure Smart: Introducing Epilepsy is a free presentation for young students featuring the storybook “Violet’s Special Day” that tells the story about a girl who has a seizure at her birthday party.
-It introduces the topic of epilepsy and seizures, describes what a convulsive seizure looks like, and emphasizes empathy towards someone having a seizure.
+Seizure Smart: Introducing Epilepsy is a free presentation for young students featuring the storybook “Violet’s Special Day” which tells the story of a girl who has a seizure at her birthday party.
+It introduces the topic of epilepsy and seizures, describes what a convulsive seizure looks like, and emphasizes empathy toward someone having a seizure.

 In addition to reading this story, the Epilepsy Educator reviews introductory facts about epilepsy, what the most common types of seizures look like, how children can help someone having a seizure, and how to create a welcoming environment for someone with epilepsy.